Find out what Greater Paris inherits from the Paris 2024 Olympic and Paralympic Games :

 Finally, the Women's statues, installed in various symbolic locations around the capital, highlight important female figures in the history of sport and humanism.
 These works aim to re-establish a balance in the representation of women in the public space, while celebrating the values of equality and solidarity promoted by the Games.

-Mark your calendars, the Olympic Cauldron is coming back to the jardin des Tuileries in the summer of 2025, from 23 June to 4 September 2025.
-June 23 is a double celebration, as it is Olympic and Paralympic Day!
-It returns to the Tuileries every summer until the Los Angeles 2028 Games.
+Mark your calendars, The Vasque Paris 2024 is returning to the jardin des Tuileries in the summer of 2025, from 21 June to 14 September 2025.
+The date of 21 June is a double celebration, as it is the date of the Fête de la Musique and two days before Olympic and Paralympic Day!
+It will return every summer to the Tuileries until the 2028 Los Angeles Games.

 The Grand Prix Photo Paris je t'aime × Photo Days, launched in 2021 to support contemporary creation and offer a new vision of Paris, has awarded Letizia Le Fur for her series ‘Paris, Jeux’ at its second edition.
 Reflecting on the 2024 Olympic Games, the artist celebrates the ‘little games’ of everyday life, exploring man's place in his environment through a reflection on beauty and myths.